-All staff and volunteers at our School have a responsibility to ensure data is protected.
+All staff and volunteers at our school have a responsibility to ensure data is protected.
 We will create a data safe environment by doing the following:

-- Lock all computers when leaving the screen - Following all School policies regarding photographs, mobile phones and social networking - Only taking electronic information off-site where it is encrypted or under two factor authentication - Ensuring all School electronic devices have a secure password - Not sending sensitive information via email members of staff will use encrypted email or password protected documentation if required - Ensuring all bulk emails are sent using BCC to avoid sharing contact details - Ensuring the School's internet filtering is used - Ensuring any personal information is not freely available e.g. on display - Ensuring any sensitive information is in a locked cupboard - Ensuring we do not discuss sensitive information with people who do not need to know - Signing out any physical copies of information we take off site on the register in the School office, and signing it back in - Disposing of any redundant data securely - Ensuring all data we own is up to date and accurate - Reporting any data breaches to the Chief Privacy Officer immediately - Completing the data breach documentation as soon as possible afterwards - Teach children about data protection and how to keep their data safe.
+- Lock all computers when leaving the screen - Following all school policies regarding photographs, mobile phones and social networking - Only taking electronic information off-site where it is encrypted or under two factor authentications - Ensuring all school electronic devices have a secure password - Not sending sensitive information via email members of staff will use encrypted email or password protected documentation if required - Ensuring all bulk emails are sent using BCC to avoid sharing contact details - Ensuring the school's internet filtering is used - Ensuring any personal information is not freely available e.g. on display - Ensuring any sensitive information is in a locked cupboard - Ensuring we do not discuss sensitive information with people who do not need to know - Signing any physical copies of information, we take off site on the register in the school office, and signing it back in. - Dispose of any redundant data securely - Ensure all data we own is up to date and accurate - Reporting any data breaches to the Chief Privacy Officer immediately - Completing the data breach documentation as soon as possible afterwards - Teach children about data protection and how to keep their data safe.